 Changing the norm of professional dress code by promoting lighter outfits which are more breathable whilst professional and stylish can have a drastic impact on walking patterns, carbon footprint and health of office workers.
 Not only will this encourage an active workstyle, but will also reduce the need for air-conditioners in the office environment.

 Transportation accounts for 18% of Hong Kong’s total energy use while building operation accounts for 60%.
-A cut in the use of private vehicles and a reduction in air conditioned can go a long way.
-All these big changes can begin with a simple gesture of wearing lighter outfit.
-An improvement to dress code can therefore have a long-lasting impact.
+A cut in the use of private vehicles or decreasing the use of public transportation for short-rides can reduce energy consumption, air-pollution, and carbon footprint.
+These impacts can begin with a simple gesture of wearing lighter outfits daily.
+Transformation away from traditional professional dress code can therefore have a long-lasting impact for a sustainable future.

 Material science and Shop Smart Webinar

 - Get experts to share about the latest trends or innovative technology in material science and textiles that are advantageous for breathable and active clothing.